briseek/DS4002-Stocks-Time-Series/README.md

 ## 3. Instructions for Reproducing Results

 ### Stage 1: Data Preparation and Sentiment Analysis in Python
-- Download the S&P 500 data set from the [S&P 500 website] (https://www.spglobal.com/spdji/en/indices/equity/sp-500/#overview) for the following dates: From January 30th, 2015 to February 21st, 2025
+- Download the S&P 500 data set (for the following dates: From January 30th, 2015 to February 21st, 2025) from the [S&P 500 website] (https://www.spglobal.com/spdji/en/indices/equity/sp-500/#overview)
 - Extract the xls file and place them in your `data/` directory.
 - Open the xls file in Excel and remove both the header and footer that contains unnecessary information.
 - Change the column names to date, return from Effective Date and S&P 500 respectively.